soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

-At some point, someone will actually want to **inspect** the result and see if we get an error (with the `Left` constructor) or the expected value (with the `Right` constructor) and they can do that by pattern matching the result.
+At some point, someone will actually want to **inspect** the result and see if we get an error (with the `Left` constructor) or the expected value (with the `Right` constructor) and they can do that by pattern-matching the result.

 ## Applicative + Traversable

-The `Applicative` interface of `Either` is very powerful, and can be combined with another abstraction called [`Traversable`](https://hackage.haskell.org/package/base-4.16.4.0/docs/Data-Traversable.html#g:1) - for data structures that can be traversed from left to right, like a linked list or a binary tree.
+The `Applicative` interface of `Either` is very powerful and can be combined with another abstraction called [`Traversable`](https://hackage.haskell.org/package/base-4.16.4.0/docs/Data-Traversable.html#g:1) - for data structures that can be traversed from left to right, like a linked list or a binary tree.